brocosan/technical-core/data-structures/trees/binary-search-trees/README.md

 # Binary Search Trees
 ## Description
+Each node can have up to 2 children.
+A node can be defined by:
+- data
+- 2 pointers (left and right node)

 The left subnode always contains values less than the parent node.
 The right subnode always contains values greater than the parent node.

+## Other types
+**Full Binary Trees (strict / proper)**
+Each node have 0 or 2 nodes

+**Complete Binary Trees**
+Every level is fully filled except for the last level.
+All nodes as left as possible.

+**Perfect Binary Tree**
+Both full and complete.
+All leafs are at the same level and this level has the maximum number of nodes.

 ## Binary Tree Traversal
 Order to visit (print) nodes.
 The most common is in-order.